 - ReBoot has one of these during the episode Wizards, Warriors, And A Word From Our Sponsors.
 66 floors of RPG references and parodies.

 - Parodied in the episode "The Dragon Pig" in the Season 2 of Wakfu.
 The Dragon Pig's lair is built like a typical RPG-dungeon, giving Tristepin an edge due to being "the only one of us with experience from dungeon crawls".

 - As a Heroic Fantasy parody with a heavy RPG influence, Adventure Time has several examples, in particular "Dungeon", "Guardians of Sunshine", "The Limit", "Dad's Dungeon", "Lady & Peebles", "Mystery Dungeon", "Vault of Bones"...

 - It is the job of Tunnel Rats (most notably in Vietnam and other guerrilla wars) to crawl into insurgent tunnel complexes to search for weapons, intelligence and the enemy.
 Being a tunnel rat is one of the worst jobs one can draw as it was highly dangerous and possibly one of the quickest paths to PTSD.

-- Nor are tunnel rats anything new; they just a variation of a nasty job given to military enginneers since,oh, since fortification was invented.
+- This has been the job of military engineers since fortification was invented.
 One of the main ways to break down a wall, if you can do it, is to dig under the wall, burn the supports to the tunnels and let gravity do its job (it's more effective setting off a charge of gunpowder but works more or less the same).
 One of the most effective counters to that is to dig under that tunnel and do the same thing.
 If two tunnels run into each other they fight underground.
-Now do you see just one reason why The Engineer is considered a Badass kind of soldier?
+Now do you see just one reason why The Engineer is considered a badass kind of soldier?